 *I’m actually on two—match.com and plentyoffish—but I should probably be on more at the rate I go through the databases.The following guide was conjured from multiple conversations with women from the sites, and from listening to numerous male perspectives, ideas, and experiences from online dating.
 And of course, from the hours upon hours I’ve put into this ever-expanding domain.

 You don’t need a million pictures on your page.
-Five to ten is optimal, and make sure you only put up your best pictures.
+Four or five is optimal, and make sure you only put up your best pictures.
 And if you’re thinking, “But I don’t want to deceive her.
 She should take me as I look at my average best,” I understand; I used to put up two or three average-looking pics of myself and got minimal responses.
 Chances are, you’re better looking in person anyway.
 And besides, girls dupe us all the time.
 We must play their game.
 One ugly pic can ruin your chances; she’ll move on to the next dime-a-dozen guy.
 Don’t put up pictures that include other girls.
 Girls will automatically think you’re a “player”—or at least a wannabe one—and they won’t take a chance on you.
 If you aren’t a good-looking guy, put up one or two clear pictures resembling you at your prime (nothing older than five years ago—it shows).
 You’ll get plenty of dates with just that picture.
 If you have a good body, show it off—once or twice.
 Anything more, and you’ll only be getting responses from Riverside chicks.

 – When I first started, I wrote a bunch of bullshit about walks on the beach and how much I loved to travel, thinking I was genuine and clever.
 No girls responded to me.
 Then I switched to a cocky profile where I pretended to be the man who criticized stupid qualities in chicks.
 It failed.
 So I adjusted and found a system that worked: